WillBaldwin0/ACE1docs.jl/docs/src/gettingstarted/developing.md

 * `N` : correlation order
 * `maxdeg`: maximum polynomial degree
 * `D` : specifies the notion of polynomial degree for which there is no canonical definition in the multivariate setting.
 Here we use `SparsePSHDegree` which specifies a general class of sparse basis sets; see its documentation for more details.
-* `r0` : an estimate on the nearest-neighbour distance for scaling
+* `r0` : an estimate on the nearest-neighbour distance for scaling, `JuLIP.rnn()` function returns element specific earest-neighbour distance
 * `rin, rcut` : inner and outer cutoff radii
 * `pin` :  specifies the behaviour of the basis as the inner cutoff radius.